tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

 ## Mesh with cjdns

-For routing across the mesh network, we use cjdns.
+For routing across the mesh network, we use [cjdns](https://github.com/cjdelisle/cjdns/blob/master/doc/Whitepaper.md).
 The philosophy behind cjdns is that networks should be easy to set up, protocols should scale up smoothly and security should be ubiquitous.
-Autonomous addressing and security guarantees are the primary reasons for choosing cjdns as our mesh software, but its end-to-end encryption of all network traffic also means we cannot run this on traditonal routers that have very limited CPU capabilities.
+Autonomous addressing and security guarantees are the primary reasons for choosing cjdns as our mesh software, but its end-to-end encryption of all network traffic also means we cannot run this on traditional routers that have very limited CPU capabilities.
 This is one reason why we run nodes on single-board computers.

 cjdns is also a recent addition to the family of mesh networking protocols.
 While it addresses some pain points of other protocols, it also comes with its own set of technical challenges, such as poor routes in certain scenarios.
 There is also no existing large deployment of a *physical* cjdns mesh network (nodes being meshed over peer-to-peer wireless links).
 Existing cjdns networks are mostly formed by tunneled connections over the internet to simulate a physical link.
 So tomesh may also serve as a test net to improve the cjdns project itself.

 ### Addressing

 cjdns uses a self-addressing scheme by using the hash of the node's public key to assign an IPv6 address.
-The addresses on a cjdns network start with **fc** in the **fc00::/8** space and that is why sometimes it is called the *fc00 network*.
+The addresses on a cjdns network start with **fc** in the **fc00::/8** space and that is why sometimes it is called the [fc00 network](https://www.fc00.org).
 Since the system is self-addressing, no DHCP server or any other central authority is required.

 ### Interfaces